 Kevin Featherstone On The State Of The West & The Upcoming Greek Election

-Professor Kevin Featherstone is Director of the London School of Economics (LSE) European Institute’s Hellenic Observatory.
-He was previously Eleftherios Venizelos Professor in Contemporary Greek Studies at the LSE and Professor in European Politics at the LSE’s European Institute.
-He was also previously Head of the LSE European Institute.
+Professor Kevin Featherstone is the Former Head of the London School of Economics (LSE) European Institute and Former Professor in Contemporary Greek Studies at the LSE.
 From 2009-2010, he was a Member of The Advisory Committee to Greek Prime Minister Georgios Papandreou for the Modernization of the Operation of the Government.

 By Aiden Singh, May 16, 2023